 Victory in Spain

-The victorious forces moved next against Gnaeus Scipio.
+Soon after, the victorious forces moved against Gnaeus Scipio.
 Upon seeing their approach, Gnaeus feared already that his brother had fallen.
 He and his men retreated under the cover of night, heading for Ebro.
 The next morning, realizing what had happened, the Carthaginians sent Masinissa and his cavalry in pursuit.
 The nimble horsemen quickly caught the Romans, and attacked their rear lines.
-Forced to turn constantly to defend themselves, the Romans march was dangerously slowed.
+Forced to turn constantly to defend themselves, the Romans’ march was dangerously slowed.
 Eventually the attacks became too fierce.
 Gnaeus circled his men on a small rise to form a more organized defense.
 Soon after, as Gnaeus had feared, the remaining Carthaginians arrived.
 Using the packs and saddles of their horses, the Romans built a makeshift rampart.
 It proved tougher to breach than expected, and for a time, the Roman soldiers held off the attack.

 Eventually, however, the Carthaginian forces managed to cut through the packs in several places.
 “The camp was rushed on all sides and captured; the little band of defenders were slaughtered by the masses of the enemy, helpless in the hands of their victors.”
 The news of the brothers’ deaths devastated Rome, and the Senate searched frantically for a new commander.
 Meanwhile, in Spain, Masinissa celebrated the victory over the Scipio brothers with his Carthaginian allies.
-He was unaware that his life was destined to be entwined with yet another Scipio, Publius Cornelius Scipio, the son and nephew of the dead commanders, and the greatest general in the history of Rome.
+He was unaware that his life was destined to be entwined with yet another Scipio, Publius Cornelius Scipio, the son and nephew of the dead commanders, and one of the greatest generals in the history of Rome.

 What to See Here?